gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 updated: 2025-01-11
 ---

-Iframes are omnipresent and extremely useful, yet they're also complicated and confusing.
+Iframes are omnipresent and very useful, yet they're also complicated and confusing.

 Let’s take a broad look at how they work.